What can you write off for your taxes as an Uber Eats independent contractor? Other than mileage or car expenses, what else is there?

 You can usually tell if someone does rideshare or delivery work by the fact they have a phone holder.
 The driver app often guides us to our deliveries, or we need easy access to accept or reject delivery offers.
 A phone holder becomes an efficiency tool, making it ordinary and necessary for a more profitable business.

 If you need to rent items to operate your business, that rental fee is a business expense.
-An example would be renting an e-Bike or scooter to let you deliver more efficiently in congested areas.
+A rental example would be renting an e-Bike or scooter to let you deliver more efficiently in congested areas.

 This does NOT include your car if you are using the standard mileage allowance.
 Car repairs are covered by the mileage rate.